CREATOR Gateway

 The debugger is only available in boards with JTAG, and both USB and SERIAL ports must be connected to the computer.

-[!TIP] For boards without the secondary port on the board, but with JTAG support, you can wire a daughter board as such:
+[!TIP] For boards without the secondary port on the board, but with JTAG support, you can wire a USB-to_Dip as such:

 Linux/macOS